 If you love a pulse-pounding thriller, then Deon Meyer needs to be your next read.
 Fast-paced and engaging, Meyer’s crime fiction and thriller novels have an extra layer of gritty realism thanks to their basis in contemporary social issues affecting his homeland of South Africa.
 His stories have a universal appeal in spite of their regionalism, and have been translated into more than 20 languages from their original Afrikaans.

 Not one to limit himself to a single medium, Meyer has also written screenplays, and several of his books have been optioned for film and television.
-He is the creator of the forthcoming TV series Trackers— adapted from his novel of the same name—which features the investigation of crimes committed in Cape Town, South Africa.
-Of Meyer’s many novels, five star South African detective Benny Griessel, while several others also feature beloved recurring characters.
+He is also the creator of the TV series Trackers—adapted from his novel of the same name—which features the investigation of crimes committed in Cape Town, South Africa.
+Of Meyer’s many novels, six star South African detective Benny Griessel, while several others also feature beloved recurring characters.

-Steeped in complex issues like corruption and the long-lasting effects of apartheid, Meyer’s stories cannot be beat.
-Browse our top picks below to discover your new favorite thriller author.
+Steeped in complex issues like corruption and the long-lasting effects of apartheid, Deon Meyer’s stories cannot be beat.
+Browse The Last Hunt and our other top picks below to discover your new favorite thriller author.